Vugbdok/Splatoon-2-March-2017-Prototype-docs/docs/How2runonNX.md

 <img src="/assets/screenshots/How2/Usbfthbmenu.jpg" alt="dummy" height="365" />

-When you see this screen, connect the Switch to your PC or Mac and copy the patches folder to the root of your SD card.
+When you see this screen, connect the Switch to your PC or Mac and copy the patches (atmosphere, and switch) to the root of your SD card.

 <img src="/assets/screenshots/How2/Usbft.jpg" alt="dummy" height="365" />